Xenosender/derby/ecs_cluster_deployement.md

 If any of these parts fails, the deployement won't work and will rollback, so be careful toying with this script.

-IMPORTANT 2:
-Once the cluster deployed, you only pay for running EC2 instances.
-As it is, it deploys p2xlarge instances, which are outside of free tier (they cost around 1$/hour).
-If you want to toy while staying in the free tier, modify the template to launch t2micro instances.
+2) Once the cluster deployed, **you only pay for running EC2 instances**.
+As it is, it deploys p2xlarge instances, which are outside of free tier (they cost around 1$/hour). **If you want to toy while staying in the free tier, modify the template to launch t2micro instances**.

+3) **Connecting to running instance**
+To be able to connect to a running EC2 instance, it needs to be launched with an open ssh port config, and loaded with a ssh key. you have to **create a ssh key** in the [network & security part of EC2 service](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:sort=keyName), **save it locally** to be able to use it, and **put the name of your key in the KeyName parameter of the yaml template**.

+4) **logging**
+The sections "cloudwatch:\*" and "logs:\*" in the IAM role descriptions are here to enable logging to cloudwatch.
+However, some services will automatically send their logs while others not (you will have to configure your containers to use aws logging agent).

 Files
 -----